epfl-cede/jupyterhub-fileserver-api/docs/commands.md

 ```

 ## __/zfs__ Send a directory as zip

 Method : GET

 Description : This command return a zip (blob) from a given directory

+Input :
-Input : user (string)
+- user (string)
-Input : folder (string) : the path of the folder where the zip will be started
+- folder (string) : the path of the folder where the zip will be started

 Output :
 - origin (string) : directory path
 - blob (string) : blob of zip in base64